temporalio/documentation/docs/application-development/testing.md

 ## Test Workflows

 ### Mock Activities

-When unit testing Workflows, you can mock the Activity invocation.
+Mock the Activity invocation when unit testing your Workflows.

 When integration testing Workflows with a Worker, you can mock Activities by providing mock Activity implementations to the Worker.

 <Tabs
 defaultValue="go"